If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Liberty Inn, the quick service dining location in the American Adventure pavilion, closed in July 2019.
 It will reopen later this year as a casual barbecue restaurant called the Regal Eagle Smokehouse – get details here.

-Well, that will wrap up my rather long best quick service Epcot dining post.
-I hope you got some ideas for where you’d like to eat (and where to avoid) on your next trip.
+Well, that will wrap up my rather long best quick service Epcot restaurants post.
+I hope you got some ideas for where you’d like to eat (and where to avoid) on your next trip!

 If you are looking for ideas on where to eat in the other parks please check out